UN and Multilingualism

 Coordinator for Multilingualism

-On 17 December 2015, the United Nations Secretary-General appointed Catherine Pollard of Guyana, Under-Secretary-General for General Assembly and Conference Management, as Coordinator for Multilingualism, in implementation of General Assembly resolution 69/250.
-In this role, Ms. Pollard is responsible for coordinating the overall implementation of multilingualism Secretariat-wide.
+On 3 September 2019, the United Nations Secretary-General appointed Mr. Movses Abelian of Armenia (as well as a national of Georgia), Under-Secretary-General for General Assembly and Conference Management, as Coordinator for Multilingualism, in implementation of General Assembly resolution 69/250.
+In this role, Mr. Abelian is responsible for coordinating the overall implementation of multilingualism Secretariat-wide.

 The Coordinator is expected: